bradyrussell/mod_reward_shop/php_code_creator/php_codegen_readme.md

 * PHP, mysql, webserver (tested in apache2)
 * mysqli PHP extension

+**_Warning: No protections exist  in this code to restrict this page to your GMs only.
+Do not put this in a publicly facing web directory.
+This is meant for an internal control panel._**

-Just drag the index.php file to an appropriate web directory on your web browser.
+Just drag the index.php file to an appropriate PROTECTED web directory on your web server.
+For instance:
+/var/www/html/codegen/index.php

+Then access it via http://hostname.tld/codegen

 Open it for editing to configure the following:

 ```php
 ///////////////////////////////////////////////////////////////////////////////////////